anzjoxavier/MiniProjectWeb/README.md

-# projectapp
+# Project App

-A new Flutter project.
+Flutter web developed for mini project.
+Flutter Text to Speech and Speech to Text included.

 ## Getting Started